petephilipson/StatisticalModelling/docs/diagnostics.md

 \color{red}{\hat{e}_i = \frac{\hat{\epsilon}_i}{\sqrt{(1 - h_{ii})s^2}}}
 \]

 where $s^2$ is our estimate of $\sigma_{\epsilon}^2$ (see Chapter 1).
-The standardised residuals have a mean of zero (as do the raw residuals) since their sum is constrained to be zero - which induces dependence - and a variance of (nearly) one.
+The standardised residuals have a mean of zero (as do the raw residuals) since their sum is constrained to be zero - which induces dependence - and a variance of (approximately) one.
 Placing the residuals on a common scale also allows us to look for outliers or unusual observations more easily (see later).
 We can calculate the standardised residuals in `R` using the following command, where `fit2` is our second fitted model from chapter 1: